 Mileage: 60 miles

 Weather: Low 60s to start.
-Low 80s to end.
-Sunny.
-Winds out of the west.
+Mid 70s to end.
+Mostly sunny.
+Winds out of the SW.

 Highlights of the day:

-It’s definitely a day of mixed emotions for the staff.
-On the one hand, we are truly excited to see this ride to completion and celebrate this accomplishment with the riders.
-On the other hand, we want to keep going!
-We all really love this summer family of ours and, if it’s not obvious already, we love the cycling.
-Whether we’re on the bike or driving a support vehicle.
-I think we’re all just a little bit addicted.
+It’s definitely a day of mixed emotions.
+Part of me is truly excited to see this ride to completion and celebrate the accomplishment with the riders.
+The other part of me wants to keep going!
+I really love this summer family of ours and, if it’s not obvious already, I love the cycling.
+Whether I’m on the bike or driving a support vehicle.
+I’m addicted.

 The first half of the ride provided us a few more New Hampshire style hills.
 They were short but with enough of a grade to keep the day interesting.
 They led to the one SAG stop of the day and the last SAG stop of the tour.
 Lots of fruit.
 Everyone had to eat a banana (or two).
 The stores had to be emptied.
 There were even left over cupcakes from last night’s celebration.
 From there we moved to our last food stop of the tour.
 Me & Ollie’s.
 It’s a coffee shop with great bakery goods.
 We swarmed in one last time and ate up most everything that wasn’t tied down.
 No fingers were lost.